 The Jupiter International Hotel is more of a mid-level establishment with nice rooms, great WiFi, and very attentive staff who love to help with anything they can.
 The Jupiter is located in Kazanchis in the center of Addis and is a good base to explore from.

 There are a lot of cheap options in Addis but cheap as well as good is not so easy to find.
 Arequ Guest House is found in Bole, close to the airport and is a great place to stay on a budget.
 The place has been designed as a traditional Ethiopian home.
 The rooms are spacious, comfortable, clean, and you’ll get treated to a traditional breakfast every morning.
 It’s run by a local family who are very kind and eager to help.
 You can also use the kitchen space to make your own meals and the family will make lunch and dinner for you upon request.

 For more accommodation options in Addis Ababa check out Booking.com.
 They continuously offer the best rates and their custom service is on point.

-Before we get to our Addis Ababa itinerary and the best places to visit in Addis Ababa we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Addis Ababa itinerary and the best places to visit in Addis Ababa, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

 Day 1 in Addis Ababa